Duolingo: Language courses

 CEFR based language courses for learners of English, Spanish, French, Italian, Chinese (Mandarin), Japanese, Korean, Portuguese, and German are available for all users.
-Additional courses are also available for speakers of English (Arabic, Czech, Danish, Dutch, Esperanto, Finnish, Greek, Haitian Creole, Hawaiian, Hebrew, High Valyrian, Hindi, Hungarian, Indonesian, Irish, Klingon, Latin, Navajo, Norwegian, Polish, Romanian, Russian, Scottish Gaelic, Swahili, Swedish, Turkish, Ukrainian, Vietnamese, Welsh, Yiddish, Zulu), Chinese (Chinese (Cantonese)), Arabic (Swedish), and Spanish (Catalan, Guarani, Russian, Swedish).
+Additional courses are also available for speakers of English (Arabic, Czech, Danish, Dutch, Esperanto, Finnish, Greek, Haitian Creole, Hawaiian, Hebrew, High Valyrian, Hindi, Hungarian, Indonesian, Irish, Klingon, Latin, Navajo, Norwegian, Polish, Romanian, Russian, Scottish Gaelic, Swahili, Swedish, Turkish, Ukrainian, Vietnamese, Welsh, Yiddish, Zulu), Chinese (Chinese (Cantonese)), Arabic (Swedish), and Spanish (Catalan, Russian, Swedish).

 Subscriptions

 Super Duolingo

 As of 2014, most of Duolingo's language learning features are free with advertising.
 Users can remove advertising by paying a subscription fee or promoting referral links.
 The paid user program, Super Duolingo (formerly known as Duolingo Plus), offers unlimited retries and access to some additional types of lessons.
-It is otherwise identical to Duolingo for Schools.

 Duolingo Max

-Duolingo Max is a subscription above Super Duolingo that adds additional functions using generative AI: Roleplay, an AI conversation partner; Explain My Answer, which breaks down the rules with a modified GPT-4 when the user makes a mistake; and Video Call, where users can video chat with one of the characters, which currently includes only Lily.
+Duolingo Max is a subscription above Super Duolingo that adds additional functions using generative AI: Roleplay, an AI conversation partner; and Video Call, where users can video chat with one of the characters, which currently includes only Lily.
 It is intended to provide immersion through conversation.
+Explain My Answer - a AI generated feature to help users understand their mistakes - used to be Max exclusive, but is now free for all users as of 2026.

 Duolingo for Schools

 Duolingo for Schools is designed to help teachers use Duolingo in their classrooms.
 It allows teachers to create classrooms, assign lessons, track student progress, and personalize learning.
+However, Duolingo decided to sunset the program in 2027.